 Top 10 Characters in the Butt-Monkey Trope

-Mainly applies to cartoons, comics and TV shows, so be free to add some more from cartoons, comics, movies, TV shows, and even video games (must be about the character, not how yours is defeated).
+Mainly applies to cartoons, comics, and TV shows, so feel free to add some more from cartoons, comics, movies, TV shows, and even video games (must be about the character, not how yours is defeated).

 Squidward Tentacles is your average man.
 He's grumpy at work and has to deal with the two most annoying people in the world but is happy when he gets to enjoy his hobbies and talents: art and jazz.